 Pre-built integrations go only so far, as we'll find out next.

-Why Use the NetSuite API if Pre-built Integrations Already Exist?
+When to Use the NetSuite API

 Pre-built workflow tools and integrations simplify the setup for common use cases but fall short in handling complex, customized workflows.
 For instance, when it comes to doing complex processes at scale, you will probably need to turn to the API.